eveee00/magic-iradio/README.md

    - Info about the hardware

 ## My device
-I have a Tschibo "TCM" Internetradio.
-I don't have the exact model though, since it isn't listed on the device itself.
+I have a Tschibo "TCM" Internetradio (Tchibo 381 600).
 [This](https://www.tchibo.de/products/112837416270/wlan-internetradio-mit-farbdisplay?article_id=120642108004) one appears to be the closest one to mine (newer model?).

 *Will add pictures later*